Berkeley-CS61B/simple-office-hours-queue/README.md

 1. Create a new project on <a target="_blank" href="https://console.developers.google.com">Google Cloud Platform</a>.

-2. Enable the Google OAuth API.
+2. Press the "Create Credentials" button and select "OAuth client ID".
+Go throuth the process of filling out the form.
+Select `External` if you're given the option.
+Press the "Create Credentials" button again.
+This time select "Web application" as the application type.

 3. Create a new OAuth client ID.
-Make sure to set the redirect URI to `http://localhost:3000/api/auth/callback/google` and Authorized JavaScript origins to `http://localhost`.
+Make sure to set the Authorized JavaScript origins to `http://localhost` and redirect URI to `http://localhost:3000/api/auth/callback/google`.
 When deployed, add new entries, replacing `localhost`/`localhost:3000` to the new URL.
 ![Google Auth setup](/readme-assets/google-config.jpg)

 4. Copy the client ID and paste it into the `GOOGLE_CLIENT_ID` variable in the `.env` file.